John (Jack) Manning(*1)

 Wartime Service

-Jack was allocated Regimental Number 4/7302.
-He served with the 1st Battalion of the Regiment in France and was killed in action.
+John was allocated Regimental Number 4/7302.
+He served with the 1st Battalion of the Regiment in France and was killed in action, arriving there on 27 December 1914.

 On the 27th September 1916 the Battalion had moved to the ‘Citadel’ in the Somme Sector, a hutted camp.
 They were out of the line and moving north to a quiet area.
 In the darkness a plane dropped several bombs.
 One struck the comer of a hut killing three men and wounding eighteen others.
 Fires had been lit to dry clothing that had been soaked in a heavy shower.
 The plane was apparently a frequent visitor to the camp.